Back to IBM Knowledge Hub

 8Keep Proof of Entitlement documents.
 Store all IBM Passport Advantage certificates, invoices, and correspondence in a central repository.
 Invaluable in case of audit or if ITAM team turns over.🟡 High

 9Prepare an audit response plan.
 Identify who gathers ILMT data, who pulls user lists, and who interfaces with auditors.
-Having this mapped out in advance means you can respond calmly and completely when IBM requests a Software Licence Review.🟡 High
+Having this mapped out in advance means you can respond calmly and completely when IBM requests a Software License Review.🟡 High

-Checklist: Cognos Licence Management Actions
+Checklist: Cognos License Management Actions

 ✅ IBM Cognos Licensing — ITAM Action Checklist

-2. Deploy and verify ILMT: Ensure ILMT is installed on all servers running PVU/VPC-licenced Cognos software.
+2. Deploy and verify ILMT: Ensure ILMT is installed on all servers running PVU/VPC-licensed Cognos software.
 Confirm it's collecting data from all instances.
 Generate and archive quarterly reports.
 Deploy within 90 days of installation.

 Frequently Asked Questions